rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Next, I started the actual video editing.

-I did not add any fancy animation or transition to the videos and only focussed on removing the misspellings and separating videos.
+I did not add any fancy animation or transition to the videos and only focused on removing the misspellings and separating videos.
 A 90-minute recording block usually resulted in 50 minutes of content split up into 4-5 separate video lessons.

 ## The Technical Hosting Setup